High Potential

-High Potential is an American crime drama television series created by Drew Goddard for ABC.
-It is based on the 2021 French and Belgian television series HPI.
+High Potential is an American crime comedy drama television series created by Drew Goddard for ABC.
+It is based on the 2021 Franco-Belgian television series HPI.
 The series stars Kaitlin Olson as Morgan Gillory, an intellectually gifted cleaning woman who becomes a police consultant.
 Also starring are Daniel Sunjata as Morgan's partner Adam Karadec and Judy Reyes as Selena Soto, the head of their unit.
 The series premiered on September 17, 2024.
 In January 2025, the series was renewed for a second season which premiered on September 16, 2025.
+In March 2026, the series was renewed for a third season.

 Premise

 The series follows Morgan Gillory, a single mother of three who works as a cleaner at the Los Angeles Police Department.
 Morgan has an IQ of 160, classifying her as a high-potential intellectual (HPI).
 When she unexpectedly solves a complex case using her unorthodox thinking and keen observational skills, she is recruited as a civilian consultant for the LAPD's Major Crimes Division.
-There, she is partnered with Detective Adam Karadec, a disciplined and methodical investigator whose by-the-book approach often clashes with Morgan's intuitive and unconventional methods.
+There, she is partnered with Detective Adam Karadec, a disciplined and methodical investigator whose by-the-book approach often clashes with Morgan's intuitive and unconventional ways.

 A subplot follows Morgan's use of LAPD resources to investigate the 15-year-old disappearance of Roman, the father of her daughter Ava.